ghik/anodi/README.md

 * dependency injection is handled for you by the compiler, using standard implicit search
 * implicit search is used **only** when explicitly requested using `fromImplicits`
-* constructor parameters do not need to be `implicit` so you avoid unintended consequences of that (i.e. params being seen as implicits within the class body).
+* constructor parameters do not need to be `implicit`, so you avoid unintended consequences of that (i.e. params being seen as implicits within the class body).

 ## Complete example